Last Updated on Sunday, January 21, 2024 by Travel Maker

 In this guide, I will go over the main points of the new €9 Euro Ticket.
 For more FAQ’s, visit their official webpage: https://www.bahn.de/angebot/regio/9-euro-ticket

-To offset the increased cost of everything else, the German government has introduced a flat rate monthly transport ticket just in time for the summer holidays.
+To offset the increased cost of everything else, the German government introduced a flat rate monthly transport ticket just in time for the summer holidays.
 This ticket, known as the €9 ticket (9 Euro Ticket), is a transport ticket that costs just €9 and is valid on all forms of public transport throughout Germany – nation-wide!
-This means you can use it to ride all public buses, ferries, RE and ME trains, S-Bahn, U-Bahn within Germany during June, July and August.
-You can take unlimited trips within the same month you bought it in.
+It meant that holders can use it to ride all public buses, ferries, RE and ME trains, S-Bahn, U-Bahn within Germany during the months of June, July and August 2022.
+One ticket gave the holder unlimited trips within the same month you bought it in.

 Who can buy and use this ticket?